shayonj/pg_flo/README.md

 The `--group` parameter is used to identify each replication process, which can contain one or more tables.
 It allows you to run multiple instances of `pg_flo` on the same database or across different databases without conflicts.
 The group name is used to isolate replication slots and publications in PostgreSQL and for internal state keeping for resumability.

+## Replicator and Worker

+`pg_flo` operates using two main components: the **Replicator** and the **Worker**.

+- **Replicator**: The replicator connects to the source PostgreSQL database and streams the logical replication changes.
+It publishes these changes to NATS JetStream, ensuring that data modifications are captured and made available for processing.

+- **Worker**: The worker subscribes to the messages published by the replicator in NATS.
+It applies any specified transformation and filtering rules to the data changes and then writes the processed data to the configured sink (destination), such as another PostgreSQL database, a file, or stdout.

+This architecture allows for separation of concerns, where the replicator focuses on capturing changes, and the worker handles data processing and writing to the destination.

 ## Streaming Modes

 `pg_flo` supports two modes of operation: **Stream Mode** and **Copy and Stream Mode**.